 As a child, I remember looking forward to Heritage Week at school, the one week of the year where we all celebrated the countries our ancestors had come from.
 I know, many people grumble about Americans proudly stating that we’re Irish or Italian or German, but come on.
 We’re a country sewn from the seeds of other cultures, hence the term melting pot.
 (Or is the PC term salad now, as other countries aren’t meant to assimilate but to retain their cultural identities while mingling with others?)
-And besides, I don’t remember hearing any reports about Native American history and culture.

 My reports were always on Ireland, the country of my father’s grandparents.
 I’d write knowledgeably on the potato famine and explain with certainty the climate of the little green island, a place that, despite my factual research, I knew was home to a secret population of leprechauns, elves, and fairies.
 My grandfather would bake Irish soda bread, which often had the consistency of a rock, and I’d proudly tote the bread and my report to school.